Updated: Jul 8

 Fun poses and phrases

-Available through bitmoji app and chrome extension - before you get started make sure you have the bitmoji extension on your browser!
+Available through the bitmoji app and chrome extension - ensure you have the bitmoji extension on your browser before you start.

 2. What does bitmoji have to do with classrooms?